papampi/nvOC_miners/README.md

 `git clone https://github.com/papampi/nvOC_miners miners`

 ## Install or update miners

+You can pull and install miners update manually, in place of the easy `nvOC miners-upgrade`.
+It is useful if you cloned this one as standalone repo outside of a full nvOC install.

-assuming no changes into local miners repo:
+Assuming no changes into local miners repo:

 `cd miners`

 `git fetch`

-`git checkout 3.0-miners`
+`git checkout <MINERS_BRANCH>`

 `git pull`